Baltic Sea: An arena of conflict

 In the period between the 8th and 14th centuries, there was much piracy in the Baltic from the coasts of Pomerania and Prussia, and the Victual Brothers held Gotland.

 Starting in the 11th century, the southern and eastern shores of the Baltic were settled by migrants mainly from Germany, a movement called the Ostsiedlung ("east settling").
 Other settlers were from the Netherlands, Denmark, and Scotland.
 The Polabian Slavs were gradually assimilated by the Germans.
-Denmark gradually gained control over most of the Baltic coast, until she lost much of her possessions after being defeated in the 1227 Battle of Bornhöved.
+Denmark gradually gained control over a large portion of the Baltic coast, until it lost many of its possessions after being defeated in the 1227 Battle of Bornhöved.

 The naval Battle of the Sound took place on 8 November 1658 during the Dano-Swedish War.